Plumbing company owner standing in his kitchen on a Saturday taking a work call while his family plays in the backyard through the window behind him

 Calculating Your Own Weekend Revenue Gap

 Three inputs.
-Five minutes.

-Multiply the result by 52 weeks.
+Multiply by 52 weeks.

-That is the floor of your weekend revenue gap.
+That's the floor of your weekend revenue gap.
 The actual number, including lifetime value and referral multiplier, is two to three times higher.

 How many weekend calls does the average plumbing company miss?